mooncake-dev/react-day-time-picker/README.md

-# React Date and Time picker
+# React Day and Time picker

-A React component to pick a date and time (useful for scheduling).
+A React component to pick a day and time; useful for scheduling.

 ## Running Locally